Board of Directors

 Ian’s work has contributed to a number of standards and best practice recommendations in Canada as well as to national and provincial commissions and inquiries.
 He has lived and worked internationally and brings those experiences to his work in Canada.

 Terri McKinnon, Director

-Terri McKinnon (B.A., CPA, CA) is a partner at PwC Canada in its assurance practice, where she serves clients in the not-for-profit and public sector.
-For more than 15 years, her area of specialty has been in the health care sector, with a specific focus on hospitals.
-Terri has led teams for many hospital financial statement audit, internal audit and risk management engagements.
+Terri McKinnon (B.A., CPA) recently retired as a partner at PwC Canada in its assurance practice, where she served clients in the not-for-profit and public sectors.
+Her area of specialty was in the health care sector, with a specific focus on hospitals.
+Terri led teams for many hospital financial statement audit, internal audit and risk management engagements.
 In the past, she also facilitated and developed learning materials for Ontario Hospital Association seminars on funding reform, governance and financial reporting.

-Terri currently serves as the vice-chair of the board of Ladies’ Golf Club of Toronto, as well as treasurer and chair of the Finance Committee.
+Terri currently serves as the Chair of the board of Ladies’ Golf Club of Toronto.
 She has previously served on the Boards of Directors of Scarborough Health Network, Junior Achievement of Central Ontario, Trafalgar Castle School and Girl Guides of Canada in various roles.

 S. F. (Ford) Ralph, Director

 Ford Ralph (M.B.A.
 York University) is a retired vice-president of Petro-Canada, where he was responsible for retail and wholesale operations across Canada.
 In a previous role as Vice-President refining and supply, Ford initiated the development of Petro-Canada’s Corporate National Emergency Response Team and Corporate Crisis Management Team and acted as National Incident Commander for the Team.
 He holds the Professional Engineer (P. Eng.) designation and the Professional ICD.D designation from the Institute of Corporate Directors.